- How Can Child Custody Agreements Be Modified If You Get a New Job?

 - When is the Best Time to File Divorce?

 - Why A Lawyer Can Help If I Haven’t Received Child Support Payments from My Ex

 - Can You Keep Your Children During the Holidays If You’re Behind on Paying Child Support?

 Understanding the Guardianship Process in Las Vegas Nevada

 Guardianship means obtaining the legal authority to make decisions for another person and a long-term guardian must be appointed by a court.
 When an adult is unable to care for himself, or a child’s parents are unable to care for the child, a guardianship may be needed.
 The appointed guardian has the legal authority to care for a person who cannot care for themselves, including not only the elderly but incapacitated persons, such a person after a debilitating accident or mental incapacity, or children in need of care.
 The person requiring the guardian is referred to as the “protected person.”

 Who chooses the guardian?

-If you have any concerns about an elderly relative in Las Vegas, Nevada or concerns about the Guardianship process, talk to one of our guardianship attorneys at Pintar Albiston here in Las Vegas.
-You can make an appointment with the law firm of Pintar Albiston by ringing 702-685-5366.
+If you have any concerns about the guardianship process in Las Vegas, Nevada or concerns about the Guardianship process, talk to one of our guardianship attorneys at Pintar Albiston here in Las Vegas.
+You can make an appointment with the law firm of Pintar Albiston by calling 702-685-5366.